 Are Coding Bootcamps Worth It?

-Although it is possible to learn to code by yourself, most experts in the field find that going the self-taught method is deeply time-consuming and challenging.
+Although it is possible to learn to code by yourself, most experts in the web development field find that going the self-taught method is deeply time-consuming and challenging.
+And even college graduates with a degree in a technical field like computer science would be unlikely to possess the range of coding skills and programming knowledge necessary to thrive in development without the kind of further training that a coding bootcamp offers.

 You’ll also establish the beginnings of your professional network, getting to know other aspiring Developers, instructors who double as industry pros, and guest speakers from leading tech companies.